Today’s video is an extra special one.

 Those are impressive accolades!
 As a result, I’m thrilled she took time out of her busy schedule to do this interview.

 A fun fact about Jenell and me is that we have known each other for decades.
-When I lived in Phoenix, Arizona in the early 1990s, I taught students and rehearsed with my pro partner at her studio, The Academy of Ballroom Dance.
+When I lived in Phoenix, Arizona in the early 1990s, I taught my ballroom dancing students and rehearsed with my pro partner at her studio, The Academy of Ballroom Dance.

 In other words, it was a blast to once again spend a few hours in this tiny, powerhouse studio where so many amazing professional and amateur dancers have been trained.

 My interview with Jenell is unique.
-For instance, this is perhaps the first video interview ever with a Dancesport judge willing to discuss some of the items adjudicators look for in a competition dress.
-Therefore, we discuss details about the good and bad critiques that every dancer has received.
+For instance, this is perhaps the first video interview ever with a Dancesport judge willing to discuss some of the items ballroom adjudicators look for in a competition dress.
+We discuss details about the good and bad critiques that every dancer has received.

 I hope to do more of these interviews so you ladies are in the know and feel dress-confident on the floor!